- Posted by Eugene Isaev

-Remember to Properly Document the Holding of an Annual General Meeting of Shareholders (Owners) of Your Russian Firm
+Remember to Properly Hold and Document the Annual General Meeting of Shareholders of Your Russian Firm

-In BRICS Consulting’s legal practice we have more and more often come across situations where companies have suffered from failing to formally document corporate decisions by producing minutes of shareholders’ meetings, board meetings, company policies, and authorizations.
-Also, a common mistake is to ignore various notifications (and filings for governmental approvals) that by law have to be submitted to the Russian authorities.
-Another requirement that is often omitted by companies is the need to properly register the shares.
+In BRICS Consulting legal practice we have very often come across situations where companies have suffered from failing to formally document corporate decisions by producing minutes of shareholders’ meetings, board meetings, company policies, and authorizations.
+Another requirement that is often omitted by companies is the need to properly register shares.

-In this connection we want to draw your attention to the actions necessary to document the Annual Meeting of Shareholders properly.
+In this connection, BRICS Consulting lawyers want to draw your attention to the actions necessary to document the Annual Meeting of Shareholders properly.

 Annual Meeting of Shareholders/Participants

-The obligatory issues to be resolved during the Meeting are the approval of the annual results of the company’s activity and other matters stipulated in the Law on JSC or in the Law on LLC.
+The obligatory issues to be resolved during the Meeting are the approval of the annual results of the company’s activity and other matters stipulated in the Law on JSC’s or in the Law on LLC’s.
 In addition, the company charter may contain other issues that have to be addressed during the Meeting.
-Usually, such issues as election of the Board/General Director, profit distribution and appointment of the auditor are also being resolved during the annual meetings.
+Usually, such issues as election of the Board/General Director, profit distribution and appointment of the auditor are also resolved during the annual meetings.

 It is very important to make the proper documentation of all the procedures related to the organization of the Meeting.
 Please note that proper documentation has to be done when:

 It is also important that companies with no outside shareholders (100% subsidiaries) also hold such a meeting.
-The requirements are set out by law, at least formally.
+The requirements are set out by law.

-BRICS Consulting are pleased to offer our services in complying with these requirements and in drafting the proper documentation.
+BRICS Consulting is pleased to offer legal services in complying with these requirements and in drafting the proper documentation.